Calculate page height and width Skip to content

 1. Get a CRO (Conversion Rate Optimisation) specialist to streamline your checkout process.

 2. Include shipping costs on product pages and offer free delivery if users sign up for your mailing list.
 (This offer should be visible on the checkout page).
+Additionally, optimize your deliveries using route planning software to ensure timely and efficient service.

 3. Set up automated email flows to remind customers about the items they’ve left in their cart.
 You could even offer an incentive for completing the checkout process.